 [Reasonably describe identifiable records to include facility name, location, project, company, individual, address, city, zip code, and/or the type of records required such as enforcement, staff report, etc.]

-Please respond within ten (10) calendar days from the date ARB receives this request as to whether this request specifies identifiable records that are not exempt from disclosure under the California Public Records Act, or are privileged or otherwise confidential, and therefore subject to disclosure.
+Please respond within ten (10) calendar days from the date CARB receives this request as to whether this request specifies identifiable records that are not exempt from disclosure under the California Public Records Act, or are privileged or otherwise confidential, and therefore subject to disclosure.
 I understand that this time may be extended up to 14 days for unusual circumstances, as provided by California Government Code section 6253, subdivision (c), and that I will be notified of such extension, if any, and the reasons therefore.

 I understand that I may obtain copies of the requested documents at a cost of .10 cents per page.
-I am also aware that if the requested records are too voluminous, ARB will contact me and provide me access to the records to review and photocopy them with my own equipment and at my own expense.
+I am also aware that if the requested records are too voluminous, CARB will contact me and provide me access to the records to review and photocopy them with my own equipment and at my own expense.

 [Your Name, Address and Phone Number]

 If you created an account in the Truck Regulation Upload, Compliance, and Reporting System (TRUCRS) and need to print a certificate of reported compliance, follow the instructions as indicated below.
 If you experience any difficulty after following all of these instructions, email@example.com with your TRUCRS ID number, company information and contact information.
 Once TRUCRS is open, you may print a certificate for 2018 or 2019.
 If you are trying to print a certificate based on your compliance status prior to open reporting please skip to page 5.